 False crawls and nesting events somewhat maintain the same pattern throughout the summer with peaks and valleys (Graph 10).
-In summary for false crawls, 73 were on recorded on driving beaches, 45 on restricted driving beaches, and 999 recorded on non-driving beaches.
+In summary for false crawls, 63 (10%) were recorded on driving beaches, 21 (3%) on restricted driving beaches, and 572 (87%) recorded on non-driving beaches.

 Graph 10.
-Weekly False Crawl Totals (n = 1,070)
+Weekly False Crawl Totals (n = 659)

-When documenting a false crawl volunteers also record shore type, location or apex of the crawl, and any obstacles encountered.
+When documenting a false crawl, the volunteer also records shore type, location or apex of the crawl, and any obstacles encountered.

-Just like nesting, obstacles encountered during false crawl events are documented under two categories; anthropogenic and other natural obstacles.
+Just like nesting, obstacles encountered during false crawl events are documented under two categories: anthropogenic and other natural obstacles.
 See Graphs 11 and 12 below.